Norman, Oklahoma: Museums and theater

 Norman enjoys many cultural attractions that are funded by the university.
 The Fred Jones Jr. Museum of Art made national and international news in 2000 when it was given the Weitzenhoffer Collection, the largest collection of French Impressionist art ever given to an American university.
 The collection includes works by Mary Cassatt, Claude Monet, Vincent van Gogh, Paul Gauguin, Pierre-Auguste Renoir, and Camille Pissarro.

 The Sam Noble Oklahoma Museum of Natural History is a museum containing over 50000 sqft of exhibits ranging from archaeology, paleontology, ethnology, herpetology, ornithology, and Native American studies.
 Its exhibits are intended to immerse visitors in the state's long history.
 The museum features many complete collections of dinosaur fossils and is also noted for its Paleozoic collection, considered to be one of the largest and most important in existence.

 The Moore-Lindsay House is a Queen Anne-style home built prior to 1900 by prominent Norman home builder William Moore; it was purchased by the city of Norman in 1973 and today serves as the city and Cleveland County's historical museum.
 Located at 508 N. Peters, the Moore-Lindsay House's architecture is representative of Norman during the Victorian era.
 The Cleveland County Historical Society maintains a collection of over 5,000 rare books, documents, and other artifacts in its archives located inside the house.

 Catlett Music Center at the University of Oklahoma features many orchestral and jazz performances and the Weitzenhoffer Family College of Fine Arts' Schools of Dance, Drama, and Musical Theatre offer many student programs throughout the year.

 The city is also home to many privately funded galleries and performance sites.

+The city is the place of origin of the band Exitium.